 Employers monitor their employees’ phone activity for several reasons when using a company phone.
 They want to protect themselves from their employees’ actions and monitor their productivity during working hours.

 One of the big reasons for internet monitoring is that employers want to protect their company from lawsuits.
 If the employee is using a company phone then the company has access to all their information and can use it in a dispute.

 Another reason they monitor the internet activity on company phones is to check that their employees are not acting illegally.

 This includes downloading or viewing inappropriate or illegal content on the work phone.
 These activities can put the company at risk.

 With the recent events, many employees had to and still are working remotely.
 Companies feel that monitoring the internet activity on their employees’ work phones ensures they are being productive.

-Whether the company phone is an iPhone or an Android device, companies can see your internet activity.
-Although, the method they use may differ.
+Companies can see your internet activity whether the company phone is an iPhone or an Android device.
+However, the methods they use may differ.

 An example of an app that is being used to track employee’s phone activity is mSpy.
 The mobile version is called mLite Phone Tracker.
 It is can be used for both iPhone and Android devices.
 Their features include tracking all browser history.

 Spyic is another app that is available for iPhones and Android devices.
 It includes data monitoring such as browser tracking, social apps, keylogging, and more.